-For the startup: about USD 6000.
-As a non-profit organization, Startuplifers only charges for the costs that arise from the visa process, legal services, and flights.
+For the startup: a flat fee of USD 6500.
+As a non-profit organization, Startuplifers charges for the costs that arise from the J-1 visa process, legal services (U.S.-based immigration lawyyer), and flights.
 It is a good idea to inform the company about this cost early on in the recruitment process, ideally in writing.

 Your visa and flights are covered by the company.
 We will facilitate the process.
 Salary is subject to negotiation and varies across different companies and positions.
 You should expect a salary of USD 5000/month at a minimum (e.g. junior developer) in San Francisco.
 However, many will receive a higher salary based on their expertise.
 Also, bear in mind that the salary can be increased over time depending on your performance.
 With this salary level, you can be sure to be able to cover living expenses in San Francisco.